Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 Failing to file for probate when required can have several financial and legal consequences.

-Here are some specific situations that could occur when not respecting the timeframe of how long do you have to file probate after death:
+Here are some specific situations that could occur when not respecting the timeframe for filing for probate after death:

 Financial assets may remain frozen.